is copy trading legal?

 Yes, Bybit, a prominent cryptocurrency derivatives exchange, offers copy trading services to its users.
 Copy trading services offered by Bybit are legal.
 Bybit is a reputable cryptocurrency exchange that complies with relevant regulations and holds necessary licenses.

 It provides a secure and regulated platform for users to engage in copy trading activities.
-The legal status of copy trading services offered by Bybit may vary depending on the jurisdiction where users reside.
-It is crucial for users to review and comply with the applicable laws and regulations governing copy trading in their region.
+The legal status of Bybit copy trading may vary depending on the jurisdiction where users reside.
+Users must review and comply with the applicable laws and regulations governing copy trading in their region.

 Is OKX a Legitimate Platform for Copy Trading?